JunqiuZhu/junqiuzhu.github.io/_pages/about.md

 Research
 ======
-My research is in Computer Graphics and mainly focuses on visual appearance modeling and rendering.
-I work to understand why materials in the real world look the way they do and how we can accurately and effectively model their interaction with light.
+My research focuses on the intersection of artificial intelligence (AI) and photorealistic rendering, particularly on visual appearance modeling within computer graphics (as applied in the metaverse and digital human contexts).
+I am committed to unraveling the intricacies of why the real world appears as it does and how we can model interactions with light in an accurate and effective manner.
+Two distinct rendering paradigms have emerged: one focused on studying optical phenomena and physical structures that influence appearance and building models that adhere to physical laws, and the other on integrating data-driven approaches—such as training neural networks on observational data—to enhance the accuracy and realism of digital representations.
+Ultimately, my goal is to combine these two approaches to recreate the subtle nuances of the real world within digital environments.

 News